 You should also seek medical attention.
 Although you might not need an ambulance, you should still go to the doctor.
 Some injuries do not become obvious until long after the accident.
 However, a doctor may be able to identify your injury before it worsens.

-As soon as possible, you should contact a Fort Lauderdale car accident attorney.
+As soon as possible, you should contact a Fort Lauderdale car accident lawyer.
 They can advise you on things you should avoid, such as posting about your accident on social media.
 Additionally, they can tell you what you should do.
 Instead of handling your collision alone, you can receive guidance.
-This improves your chance at receiving compensation for your injuries and other accident-related consequences.
+This improves your chance of receiving compensation for your injuries and other accident-related consequences.